mariellefoster/marf-books/README.md

 - Katherine Addison: The Goblin Emperor
 - Katherine Addison: The Grief of Stones
 - Ryka Aoki: Light From Uncommon Stars
+- Aliette de Bodard: The Red Scholar's Wake
 - Lois McMaster Bujold: Beguilement
 - Lois McMaster Bujold: Mirror Dance
 - Lois McMaster Bujold: Shards of Honor
 - Sue Burke: Semiosis
 - Octavia Butler: Fledgling
+- Shannon Chakraborty: The Adventures of Amina al-Sirafi
 - S. A. Chakraborty: City of Brass
 - S. A. Chakraborty: Kingdom of Copper
 - S. A. Chakraborty: Empire of Gold